 Four teams submitted runs using the discharge summaries.
-Two of the top-10 runs (ranked with P@10) are using them: SNUMEDINFO and KISTI.
-Moreover, all the runs using discharge summaries for these two teams get higher results than their runs without discharge summaries.
-This is an improvement over 2013, where no team managed to improve their results with the DS.
-Our new topic generation strategy proved to be more relevant, and DS seem to bring useful contextual information to better retrieve documents.
+Two of the top-10 runs (ranked with P@10) use them: SNUMEDINFO and KISTI.
+Moreover, all the runs using discharge summaries for these two teams obtain higher results than their runs without discharge summaries.
+This is an improvement over 2013, where no team managed to improve their results with the discharge summaries.
+Our new topic generation strategy proved to be more accurate, and discharge summaries seem to bring useful contextual information to better retrieve documents.